bigbluebutton/bigbluebutton.github.io/_posts/2018-06-22-greenlight.md

 ### Using `docker-compose`

 Install `docker-compose` by following the steps for installing on Linux in the [Docker documentation](https://docs.docker.com/compose/install/).
+You may be required to run all `docker-compose` commands using sudo.
+If you wish to change this, check out [managing docker as a non-root user](https://docs.docker.com/install/linux/linux-postinstall/#manage-docker-as-a-non-root-user).

 Before you continue, verfiy that you have `docker-compose` installed by running: